joedotjs/secrets/README.md

 3. Check out the files you already have!
 You shouldn't have to write any HTML or CSS if using the CSS file available in the `public/stylesheets` folder or the views available in `views`.
-Build your routes and `.render` calls to match the data being used in each template.
+A lot of the server is also scaffolded out for you already.
+Take some time to understand what you have already and what you'll need to build.

 ### What you need to do: